Albyhua/e-commerce/README.md

 ## Description

-I have built a sample back end application for e-commerce that offers options to view, select, update, and delete items on each of the following arrays.
+I have built a sample back-end application for e-commerce that offers options to view, select, update, and delete items on each of the following arrays.

 ## Table of Contents